perezjoan/CDPC---ICCSA-2024-Protocol/README.md

 [ESPACE laboratory](https://www.umrespace.org/)

 ## Project sections
-- **Dwellings - Population - Catchment areas**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
+- **Dwellings - Population - Catchment areas / Protocol tailored for french data**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)

 This section focuses on evaluating the number of dwellings per inhabited building, the number of people per household per dwelling, and determining the potential catchment area (in terms of population/distance) at the segment level (roads).
 This section is divided into subsections.